pmrt/webmarks/ROADMAP.md

 - Only show on scroll by default.
 Configurable with `alwaysVisible`
 - Option to set marks sizes relative to the their corresponding elements sizes with `renderSizes`
 - `OnNewMark` hook to customize each mark
+- `OnNewUpdate` hook to customize each mark update
 - Marks are repositioned on window resize
 ### Development
 - Good docs